MonkeManX/monkemanx.github.io/content/articles/Aristotele_virtue_ethics.md

 validity.

 All actions we take, including our engagement in disciplines, are carried out and interpreted by us as humans.
-Fundamentally, humans are goal-seeking agents, as understood in the framework of reinforcement learning.
+Fundamentally, humans are goal, seeking agents, as understood in the framework of reinforcement learning.
 Every action we perform has an underlying goal, no matter how trivial it may seem.

 You might think that you do something "randomly" or "without a goal," but this is, by definition, impossible.
-Every action—even one performed in protest to disprove this point—would still have the goal of protest.
+Every action, even one performed in protest to disprove this point, would still have the goal of protest.

 Even reflexes and habits are not performed without a goal; their goals may simply be less immediate or direct.
 For example, the fight-or-flight response